Saturday, 28 September 2013

 Unseen influences:should we forget it to get it?

-I remember how devastated I felt when first I read somewhere that wanting something very much is likely to activate forces that prevent our getting it.
+I still remember how devastated I felt when first I read somewhere that by wanting something very much, we are likely to activate forces that prevent our getting it!
 People who can take it or leave it are more likely to get it.
 This rule seems very unfair, but it explains a lot.
 I just wish that I had learned it much earlier in life.

 I noticed a similar rule operating in my life: one way to get something I want is to forget about it!